quasarframework/quasar-framework.org/source/components/scrolling-utils.md

 import { scroll } from 'quasar'
 const { getScrollPosition, setScrollPosition } = scroll

 // Get scroll position of a element or page.
-Use it in conjunction with `Utils.dom.getScrollTarget()` (Number pixels) getScrollPosition(scrollTargetDomElement)
+Use it in conjunction with `getScrollTarget()` (Number pixels) getScrollPosition(scrollTargetDomElement)

 // Setting scroll position of an element or page: